 User Experience Design

-In our website building process we are going beyond great looking design and focusing also on user experience (UX).
+In our design process we are going beyond aesthetics and functionality, we equally focus on user experience (UX).
 Some of the benefits of improving user experience include increased customer loyalty, higher conversion rates, lowered abandon rates and even decreased customer service requests.
 While the benefits are great, the concept of good user experience can be a bit fuzzy.
-There’s no magic formula or set of rules for designing a website that provides an excellent UX.
+There’s no magic formula or set of rules for designing a website that provides an excellent UX design.

-It’s really all about focusing on the fundamentals.
-You can’t just copy and paste the same elements of another website that scores high in UX.
-We have to focus on the most important source of information, which are your users.
-We really have to go out on a limb and start testing random elements that you feel can work well for your website design.
+It’s really all about focusing on the fundamentals and defining user personas.
+You can’t just copy and paste the same elements of another platform that scores high in UX.
+We have to pay attention to the most important source of information, which are your users.
+We really have to go out on a limb and start testing random elements that you feel can work well for your design.
 User behavior will ultimately determine which design provides the best experience.

-After making sure your website scores high on usability, we want to exceed user expectations.
+After making sure scores are high on usability, we want to meet and exceed user expectations.
 Think about what you can do to wow your users.
 For instance, we may have a script that saves a scrollable list of all the pages that your user has visited.
 This will allow users to keep track of which pages they’ve visited and quickly revisit the sites in the list.
-When you go beyond the expectations of the users, they’ll end up actually wanting to use your website.
+When you go beyond the expectations of the users, they’ll end up actually wanting to use your website or platform.

 User Interface Design